 With this respect, OMCT is concerned by information regarding the trafficking of Haitian children into the Dominican Republic.
-According to the International Organization for Migration (IOM) and UNICEF, over 4000 children are trafficked from Haiti every year and are exploited by adults who force them to work and later keep the earnings.
-These children mainly work as street vendors, shoe shiners, organized beggars or farm employees.
+According to the International Organization for Migration (IOM) and UNICEF, over 4000 children are trafficked from Haiti every year and are exploited by adults who force them to work and later keep the earnings.49 These children mainly work as street vendors, shoe shiners, organized beggars or farm employees.
 In most cases, these children are sent by their parents in order to obtain some additional income for their family.
 They usually stay in the Dominican Republic for a few months and then return, but some of them decide to settle in the country.
-According to IOM and UNICEF, these children live under extremely precarious conditions in terms of housing and food and are especially vulnerable to violence.
-The second conditions in terms of housing and food and are especially vulnerable to violence.
+According to IOM and UNICEF, these children live under extremely precarious conditions in terms of housing and food and are especially vulnerable to violence.50